Alchus/scout-stuff/02-Tenderfoot.md

 ```
 4c	Tell what you can do on a campout or other outdoor activity to prevent or reduce the occurrence of injuries or exposure listed in Tenderfoot requirements 4a and 4b.
 ```
+* ✅ 4/18/2022

+Cuts and Scrapes: general caution around sharp objects and terrain

+Blisters: use well-fitting socks and shoes

+Burns: Fire Hot!
+Bad!
+No Touchy!

+Bug bites: use insect repellent; tuck pants into socks

+Venomous snakebites: watch for likely hiding spots, spread brush with a hiking stick

+Frostbite: Use adequate warm layers, stay dry

+Sunburn: Sunscreen, hat, long-sleeve shirts

+Choking: For me, chew thorouhly!

+*Toxicodendron* family: avoid the bushes; minimize touching of pant legs and shoes

 ```
 4d	Assemble a personal first-aid kit to carry with you on future campouts and hikes.
 Tell how each item in the kit would be used.
 ```